Getting Started

 Brakes: Entry-level shop bikes typically use mechanical disc brakes or quality rim brakes.
 Both stop reliably.
 Department-store bikes use brakes that can feel like suggestions rather than commands.

 Frame weight: You won't notice the difference between an 11-pound road bike and a 13-pound one until you're carrying it up stairs.
-But a 35-pound big-box mountain bike is a different experience altogether.
+But a 35-pound big-box mountain bike is a different experience altogether, especially on a climb or when you're lifting it onto a car rack.

 For most beginners, the sweet spot is somewhere around $500 to $700.
 You get a bike that rides well, holds adjustments, and won't require a mechanic visit within the first month.